gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classCzarnyToCartesian.md

 with  and  and  given as parameters.

+See O. Czarny and G. Huysmans.
+Bézier surfaces and finite elements for MHD simulations.
+Journal of Computational Physics, 227(16):7423–7445, 2008. doi:10.1016/j.jcp.2008.04.001.

 It and its Jacobian matrix are invertible everywhere except for .

 Its Jacobian coefficients are defined as follow